Israelistic/Tribute_Page/README.md

 # Tribute_Page

-This repo got created for the Responsive Web Design Projects - Build a Tribute Pagee
+I created this repo for the "Responsive Web Design Projects" for [Freecodecamp.org](https://freecodecamp.org).